Annapurna Region Treks

 Trekkers’ Information Management System (TIMS) Permit—This permit regulates the trekking industry and ensures trekkers’ safety.
 It costs NPR 2,000 for non-SAARC nationals and NPR 1,000 for SAARC nationals.

 Restricted Area Permits (RAP)— You will need this permit to trek in restricted areas like Upper Mustang.
 It is to ensure the safety of the environment and the culture.
-It will cost you USD 500 for the first 10 days.
+The cost is USD 500 for the first 10 days.
 After that, you will have to pay USD 50 every day.

 Why Choose My Everest Trip for your Annapurna Region Trek?

-At My Everest Trip, we prioritize our customer’s needs and requests.
-We have been offering trekking services for decades and have helped thousands of travelers reach the destination of their dreams.
-Having said that, here are a few reasons why you should choose My Everest Trip for your Annapurna region treks;
+At My Everest Trip, we prioritize our customers’ needs and requests.
+We have been offering trekking services for decades and have helped thousands of travelers reach their dream destinations.
+Here are a few reasons why you should choose My Everest Trip for your Annapurna region treks;

 We have a team of experienced local guides who have been in the industry for over ten years.
 They will ensure your safety and provide you with interesting information along the way.
-Although we offer packages with specific itineraries, they are not final.
+Although we offer packages with specific itineraries, they are not set in stone.
 You can customize your itinerary based on your preferences and needs.

 Our trekking packages are reasonably priced and come with discounts on special occasions.
 At My Everest Trip, the safety of our trekkers and the team is always a priority.
-Our guides and porters have their insurance, and we even encourage you to get travel insurance.
+Our guides and porters have their insurance, and we also recommend that you obtain travel insurance.

 Ready to Explore the Annapurna Region?